Explainer

 Access The Hardware Dashboard

-- Tap Hardware Dashboard
+- Select Hardware Dashboard in the dropdown menu

 What To Know